 7. The hypergeometric series for the partition function

 I originally went through the above exercise with the sole motivation of wanting to understand Onsager’s solution.
-Quite by accident, however, I unexpectedly stumbled onto a previously unknown result about the 2-D Ising model.
+Quite by accident, however, I unexpectedly stumbled onto a very nice result about the 2-D Ising model.

 Onsager’s solution above is written in terms of a definite integral.
-No “closed form” expression, even in terms of special functions, has previously been reported — until now!
+No “closed form” expression, even in terms of special functions, was generally known — until now!
 I recently uploaded to arXiv a paper in which I derive the hypergeometric series for the partition function.
 Hypergeometric series generalize the geometric series.

 I was especially happy to learn that in the 1970s Larry Glasser and Lars Onsager had arrived at a result (unpublished) very similar to mine (see link to arXiv below for details).
 Their result and mine are related via a hypergeometric identity, which I hope to investigate more closely when time permits.